What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 Arrival

-8. Congratulate Guests on Special Occasions & Provide Added Value
+8. Congratulate Guests on Special Occasions

 Begin your guests’ stay on a high by greeting them warmly and congratulating them on a special occasion.
-Perhaps they let you know of a birthday or anniversary during the pre-arrival phase, but for other more regular guests, use their data to take them by surprise (i.e. “Welcome to your second stay with us.
+Perhaps they let you know of a birthday or anniversary during the pre-arrival phase, but for other more regular guests, use their data to take them by surprise (e.g., “Welcome to your second stay with us.
 We’re so happy you decided to come back!”).

-Then, throw in a free cocktail, dessert, or starter with dinner.
+Then, throw in a free cocktail, dessert or starter with dinner.

 Hoteliers should opt for natively mobile-friendly online check-in solutions like Canary Contactless Check-In, which requires no new downloads and is built on top of a PCI Compliant infrastructure to help prevent fraud.